Skip to main content

 11:00 a.m. - 12:00 p.m.
 ET

-Join Brock Buffum, Associate Director of Annual and Reunion Giving, Cornell Law School, for a tour of the recently renovated Law School.
+Join Brock Buffum, associate director of Annual and Reunion Giving, Cornell Law School, for a tour of the recently renovated Law School.
 Over the past ten years, Cornell Law School has undergone significant renovations to accommodate the expansion of resources for students, faculty, and staff.
 Come prepared with questions and hear about what steps the Law School has taken to remain prominent on the global stage of legal education.

 Tour capacity: 20 people